Public and Private Information

 Johnny Law will assert that he has the power to use government-owned information and commercially-available technology to enhance the apprehension of lawbreakers.
 How can one object, unless one is caught redhanded and wriggling to escape?
 The syllogism: the innocent have nothing to fear, therefore the fearful are not innocent.

 So how should the civil libertarian respond to this development?“

 As unfortunate as this is, there is no rational libertarian argument against the actions of the officer as laws currently stand.

 License plates are the property of the state.
-By affixing them to your vehicle, and operating it on the public roads, you are implicitly giving the state the authority to view these plates, and to access the public records associated with them.
+By affixing them to your vehicle, and operating it on the public roads, you are implicitly giving the state the authority to view these plates and to access the public records associated with them.
 You are a walking, or driving, public record background check.
 An open book.

-Now as to whether this data can be collected and indefinitely retained for criminal investigation, surveliance, or profiling purposes, that’s another question entirely.
+Now as to whether this data can be collected and indefinitely retained for criminal investigation, surveillance, or profiling purposes, that’s another question entirely.
 When it comes to handling individuals who have committed crimes, it is important that officers or employers are properly checking criminal records, as this could make a difference in getting the right convictions.

 That reminded me of something that happened to me a few years back.
 I was driving just at the limit when a local cop pulled in behind me for about five minutes, ran my plates, and then pulled me over.
 Unbeknownst to me, I had a bench warrant for an unpaid ticket.
 When I asked the officer why he ran my plate, he answered with refreshing honesty “Because I had nothing better to do”.

 This is a basic principle of law, in that public information can be used for any purpose not specifically prohibited by law; and that includes vehicle registration, driving records, birth, death, and marriage records, certain tax and travel records… I could go on.

 So what they are doing is in no way illegal, or unconstitutional.
 The question is, SHOULD IT BE specifically prohibited by law?